 - Both consoles are capable of native 4K ouput

 - Both consoles will supersample to benefit Full HD TV owners

-The headline feature of both of these consoles is that they’ll both be capable of outputting 4K content either natively or through a process known as upscaling.
+The headline feature of both of these consoles is that they're both capable of outputting 4K content either natively or through a process known as upscaling.

-Though the PS4 Pro is capable of playing games in native 4K, at the moment the library of games which do so is fairly small, though growing.
-While you’ll be able to enjoy games like Skyrim in native 4K, at the moment the majority of Pro supported titles achieve their 4K resolutions by upscaling.
+Though the PS4 Pro is capable of playing games in native 4K, at the moment the library of games which do so is fairly small.
+While you’ll be able to enjoy games like Skyrim in native 4K, the majority of Pro supported titles achieve their 4K resolutions by upscaling.

-Though upscaling is inferior to native 4K content, the PS4 Pro has a couple of tricks up its sleeve.
+While an excellent solution to improving 1080p outputs, upscaling is still inferior to native 4K content.
+That said, the PS4 Pro has a couple of tricks up its sleeve.

 Each game handles its upscaling slightly differently, but a general theme so far on the PS4 Pro has been that games will render at a resolution that’s between Full HD and 4K and then use a more advanced upscaling method called ‘checkerboard rendering’ to fill its 4K pixels.

 When talking about checkerboard rendering things can get complicated very quickly, but the important takeaway from this is that the images the PS4 Pro is capable of displaying look very close in quality to native 4K content by using this method.

 For Microsoft's part, the Xbox One X is also capable of outputting native 4K content at a solid 60 frames per second, but the exact specs vary from title to title...

 Not all Xbox One X games will output native 4K at 60 fps.
 Like the PS4 Pro, developers have the option of patching their games with enhancements for Xbox One X and it's completely up to individual developers what enhancements they focus on, if any.